 If you are registered with the Republican or Democratic party, you are only allowed to vote in their primaries.
 If you are unaffiliated with a political party, you may select either party’s ballot at the polls and remain unaffiliated.

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Nov.
-2nd.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here).
+Your application must be received by May 6th.
 Then, when you complete your absentee ballot, it must be postmarked by the day before the election.

 You’ll need to give an excuse to vote by mail ballot.
 Info here on what qualifies.

 Do Voters Need ID?